mtamminen/taitotalo_projekti/raportti_server01.md

 # the same option, and this URL provides more information:
 # http://www.isc.org/files/auth.html
 dhcp-authoritative

-# The DHCP server needs somewhere on disk to keep its lease database.
-# This defaults to a sane location, but if you want to change it, use
-# the line below.
-dhcp-leasefile=/var/lib/dnsmasq/dnsmasq.leases
 ```

 Konfiguraation syntaksin voi tarkastaa komennolla: `dnsmasq --test`